 Places script in the document for client-side processing.

-This tag represents a generic document or application section.
-It can be used together with h1-h6 to indicate the document structure.
+HTML5 section tag represents a generic document or application section.
+It can be used together with h1 to h6 tags to indicate the document structure.
 Defines a section of a document , such as header , footer etc.

 Defines a selection list within a form.